 With relatability (and often humor), patients are invited to deepen their self-understanding, enhance their relationships, and manage the stresses of their complex daily lives- with greater satisfaction, purpose and meaning.
 Dr. Dorfman partners with patients to achieve their identified goals in alignment with their core values.

-Dr. Dorfman is a lecturer, workshop facilitator, and consultant who has worked with mental health agencies, parenting centers, private schools, and organizations including The Dalton School, NYU Child Study Center, Soho Parenting, Freedom Institute and JCC Manhattan.
-She is currently writing a book, The Parenting Paradox, a guide to help parents align values with achievement.
-She also co-hosts the 2 Moms on The Couch podcast alongside comedian Amy Veltman.
+Dr. Dorfman earned her MSW and Ph.D. in Clinical Social Work from the Silver School of Social Work at NYU.
+She’s a lecturer, workshop facilitator, and advisor who has worked with mental health agencies, parenting centers, public and private schools, including Teen Brain Trust, The Dalton School, NYU Child Study Center, Soho Parenting Center, Freedom Institute and JCC Manhattan.
+She’s also the co-host of the 2 Moms on the Couch podcast.

 Sign up for my monthly newsletter

 Do you have a pre-teen or teen in your life?
 Sign up below to receive my free monthly newsletter, “Demystifying Adolescence,” for anyone who cares about an adolescent.